oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ## 1.3 Definitions

 ### 1.3.1 Schema
-An abstract schema, or information model, describes the structure of information used by or communicated among applications.
+An abstract schema, or information model, describes the structure of information used by applications.
 Applications can use a schema to validate instances by checking that constraints are met.

 A concrete schema, or data model, describes the structure of a document used to store or communicate information.

 ### 1.3.2 Document
-A document is a series of octets described by an information model and a data format, or equivalently, by a data model.
+A document is a series of octets described by an information model combined with a data format, or equivalently, by a data model.

 ### 1.3.3 Data Format
-A data format, defined by serialization rules, specifies the media type (e.g., application/xml, application/json, application/cbor), design goals (e.g., human readability, efficiency), and style preferences for documents of that format.
+A data format, defined by serialization rules, specifies the media type (e.g., application/xml, application/json, application/cbor), design goals (e.g., human readability, efficiency), and style preferences for documents in that format.
 This specification defines XML, JSON, M-JSON, and CBOR data formats.
-Additional data formats can be defined for these media types and for others that can be parsed into or processed according to the JADN information model.
+Additional data formats may be defined for media types that can represent instances of the JADN information model.

 ### 1.3.4 Instance
 An instance, or API value, is an item of information to which a schema applies.
-An instance has one of the core types defined in [Section 3](#3-jadn-types), and a set of possible values depending on the type.
-The core JADN types are:
+An instance is one of the core types defined in [Section 3](#3-jadn-types), and has a set of possible values depending on the type.
+The core types are:

 * **Simple:** Null, Boolean, Binary, Integer, Number, String
 * **Selector:** Enumerated, Choice